zhendrikse/tdd/tdd-katas/README.md

 # Kata overview

-Please click on the below details to reveal the difficulty of all katas.
+This section summarizes details off all katas contained in this repository.
+It includes both a difficulty level as well as a list of topics (per kata) that are being targeted.
 Difficulties range from low (**L**) &rarr; medium (**M**) &rarr; high (**H**).

 <details>
+<summary>Table containing a summary of all katas</summary>

 |     | Kata                                       | Difficulty | Aspects                                            |
 | --- | ------------------------------------------ | ---------- | -------------------------------------------------- |